Close

 We place the highest importance on the safeguarding of all members of our school community.
 This covers the health, safety and wellbeing of everyone.

-• Designated Safeguarding Officer: Sarah Atkinson, Office Manager
+• Designated Safeguarding Officer: Sarah Atkinson - Office Manager

-• Safeguarding Governors: Suzie Hammond
+• Safeguarding Governors: Suzie Hammond and Chris Keone

 In periods of time when the school is closed, you may find yourself in need of safeguarding advice.
 If you have an immediate safeguarding concern, please phone 999 in the first instance for support.